smartcontractkit/documentation/docs/Node Operators/node-versions.md

 - **Full EIP1559 Support**: Chainlink nodes include experimental support for submitting transactions using type 0x2 (EIP-1559) envelope.
 EIP-1559 mode is off by default, but can be enabled either globally or on a per-chain basis.
 - **Multichain support (Beta)**: Chainlink now supports connecting to multiple different EVM chains simultaneously.
 This is disabled by default.
 See the [v1.1.0 Changelog](https://github.com/smartcontractkit/chainlink/blob/v1.1.0/docs/CHANGELOG.md#multichain-support-added) for details.

+Before you upgrade your nodes to v1.1.0, be aware of the following requirements:

+- If you are upgrading from a previous version, you **MUST** first upgrade the node to at least [v0.10.15](https://github.com/smartcontractkit/chainlink/releases/tag/v0.10.15).
+- Always take a Database snapshot before you upgrade your Chainlink nodes.
+You must be able to roll the node back to a previous version in the event of an upgrade failure.

 See the [v1.1.0 release notes](https://github.com/smartcontractkit/chainlink/releases/tag/v1.1.0) for a complete list of changes and fixes.

 ## Changes to v1.0.0 and v1.0.1 nodes